-- If a student does not earn an average course grade of a "C" or higher by the time of the progress report at the midpoint of the second, third, or fourth nine weeks, then the student shall be scheduled into the appropriate middle school level course, and the average course grade earned in the high school level course shall apply toward the middle school level course grade with the weight of one letter grade higher.
+- Students will be limited to the transfer of no more than four high school academic whole, not half, credits and four Career and Technical elective whole, not half, credits earned prior to entry into the ninth grade. - Students who earn credit through middle school dual enrollment in high school courses shall meet requirements toward promotion to the next grade level and toward high school graduation if the student earns passing scores on statewide, standardized end-ofcourse assessments as state law requires. - If a student does not earn an average course grade of a "C" or higher by the time of the progress report at the midpoint of the second, third, or fourth nine weeks, then the student shall be scheduled into the appropriate middle school level course, and the average course grade earned in the high school level course shall apply toward the middle school level course grade with the weight of one letter grade higher.
 To accomplish this task, the teacher of the appropriate middle school level course in which the student is rescheduled shall augment the student's nine weeks average by ten (10) percentage points. - The student's transcript shall include grades for all middle school dual enrollment in high school courses, and these course grades shall be used to calculate their high school grade point average and class rank. - Successful completion of a high school level Algebra I, Geometry, or Biology I course is not contingent upon the student's performance on the statewide, standardized end-of-course assessment required under Section 1008.22(3)(c)2.a., Florida Statutes.
 However, the following conditions apply in order to earn high school credit. - Beginning with the 2011-2012 school year, to earn high school credit for an Algebra I course, a middle school student must pass the Algebra I statewide, standardized end-of-course assessment. - Beginning with the 2012-2013 school year, to earn high school credit for a Geometry course, a middle school student must pass the Geometry statewide, standardized end-of-course assessment. - Beginning with the 2012-2013 school year, to earn high school credit for a Biology I course, a middle school student must pass the Biology I statewide, standardized end-of-course assessment.

-Student Performance - State K-20 Education Priorities
+Student Performance - State K-20 Education PrioritiesAmended 07-15-03